 Step Two: Pre-drill the Decking Board

 Start by making holes on your decking board.
 The hole should not be too wide.
 It should be about 2 mm smaller than the screw you are using.
 Use a power or manual drill to make holes in your decking.
 If you are using softwood as your decking board, drill the holes at the decking end only.
-If your decking board is from hardwood, you need to pre-drill the wood to drive the screws in.
+If your decking board is from hardwood, you must pre-drill the wood to drive the screws in.

 Pre-drilling your decking before you screw it down will prevent the wood from splitting.
 Wood can crack or splinter, remember?
 So making holes in the wood before inserting the screws will keep that from happening.